Paederia lanuginosa: Uses

-The plant has a long history of use in traditional medicine in Vietnam, where it is commonly used to relieve indigestion, bloating, diarrhoea and intestinal discomfort, and the leaves are often consumed during heavy or fermented meals to aid digestion.
-Modern phytochemical studies have identified iridoid glycosides, flavonoids and sulfur compounds in the leaves, which may contribute to the plant’s antioxidant, antibacterial and anti-inflammatory activity, lending partial scientific support to its traditional medicinal use.
+The plant has a long history of use in traditional medicine in Vietnam, where it is commonly used to relieve indigestion, bloating, diarrhoea and intestinal discomfort.
+The leaves are often consumed during heavy or fermented meals to aid digestion.
+Juice of the crushed leaves is applied to the skin to treat rashes.
+Modern phytochemical studies have identified iridoid glycosides, flavonoids and sulfur compounds in the leaves, which may contribute to the plant’s antioxidant, antibacterial and anti-inflammatory activity, providing some scientific evidence for its traditional medicinal value.